bmaher74/quant_at/README.md

-I prefer to work with CSV files, the Pandas library makes it a breeze to access them plus I can view the contents of CSV files easily, manipulate them with Unix based tools if necessary, etc. For converting any of mat files into csv, this is what I did.
-Find the Matlab script from Dr. Chan's book that reads and prepares the data, i.e. `TU_mom.m`, then find the point the data is all ready,
+I prefer to work with CSV files, the Pandas library makes it a breeze to access them plus I can view the contents of CSV files easily, manipulate them with Unix based tools if necessary, etc. For converting any of mat files into csv, this is the method I followed:
+1) Find the Matlab script from Dr. Chan's book that reads and prepares the data, i.e. `TU_mom.m` 2) find the point the data is all ready,

 ```
 clear;